Guidance Notes on SIS Language Policy

 If we make a recommendation for the SINGLE language pathway, this means that either students are finding one, or both of their languages to be very challenging; or we believe that an accelerated course in French/Spanish would not suit them.

 As a school, we believe in having a Growth Mindset, and we realise that where students are now in Year 8 is a long way away from where they could potentially be in the future.
 Therefore they may choose to follow our recommendation.
 If, however they have a real passion for languages and wish to continue with two, I would encourage them to make this decision, irrespective of the recommendation, but to ensure that they follow the advice given to them by their teachers regarding their next steps for learning.

 Finally, please remember that there will be an opportunity to review this decision during the Year 9 options process.
 If students choose the DUAL language pathway but realise that this is not for them, they can make a switch to the SINGLE language pathway in Year 10.
 However a future switch from the SINGLE pathway into DUAL, whilst possible, would be more of challenge and might not be suitable for all students.

 (Please wait while the infographic is loaded.
-This will take a few minutes……)
+This may take up to a few minutes.)